Aramir-A1DATAINT/Machine_learning/CollaborativeFilter_recommend/README.md

 -    : Performs for all items John has not seen and recommends

 <img src='https://miro.medium.com/max/607/0*oxYZH7BYScjHHGeQ.png'>
-- a,b = Users
+- a,b = Users,
-- r(a,p) = Rating of user a for item p
+- r(a,p) = Rating of user a for item p,
 - P = set of item.
-Rated by both users a and b
+Rated by both users a and b,

 <img src='https://miro.medium.com/max/700/0*R_f6Kd-xjbZ1Vn9C.png'>